 High-level clouds: Cirrocumulus, Cirrostratus; no contrails were spotted

-The aim of the competition was not only to introduce a wider audience to different science concepts represented by different organizations and projects but also to encourage people to go outside and open their eyes to the beauty of the world around them and widen their perception of the synergy and diversity of phenomena on the planet Earth.
-By doing competition activities all the teachers and children contributed to helping worldwide scientists and NASA for a better understanding of the Earth as a harmonious system.
+The aim of the competition was not only to introduce a wider audience to different science concepts represented by different organizations and projects, but also to encourage people to go outside and open their eyes to the beauty of the world around them, and widen their perception of the synergy and diversity of phenomena on the planet Earth.
+By doing competition activities, all the teachers and children contributed to helping worldwide scientists and NASA for a better understanding of the Earth as a harmonious system.
 We hope it also helps to expand the mindset of students aged 5-11 years regarding the reflection on sustainable future and scientific methodology and to broaden civic competencies.
-So we can announce that all the participants of the “Look Up – Cloud Hunters”- Competition 2022 are winners and deserve the title “Cloud Hunters Specialists”!
+So, we can announce that all participants of the “Look Up – Cloud Hunters”- Competition 2022 are winners and deserve the title “Cloud Hunters Specialists”!

 The demographic movement of the population is constantly increasing.
 That makes that the concentration of the population in urban areas, to increase the challenges for city planners and designers in managing urban areas for a more sustainable city and a secure future.

 Technological development is one of the causes affecting human health, the emergence of various diseases that are directly related to the greenhouse factor, the environment.
 This project is second part of last year SDW activities, about the Sustainable Development Goals and Human life https://stemsdgactivities.wordpress.com/